-High quality portrait of a scholar was executed ca. in 1850-1860s and despite the absence of a signature had all stylistic criteria to be attributed to the hand of renown Austrian portrait painter Friedrich von Amerling ( 1803-1887), one of the most popular portraitists of the Austrian high society.
+High quality portrait of a Jewish scholar was executed ca. in 1850-1860s and despite the absence of a signature had very close stylistic criteria to be attributed to the hand of renown Austrian portrait painter Friedrich von Amerling ( 1803-1887) or an artist from his circle.
+Friedrich Amerling is one of the most popular portraitists of the Austrian high society.
 About 1000 portraits were created by Amerling, a lot is unsigned and many of them are now missing.
 Works of Amerling are displayed in the greatest museums worldwide.

 Literature: Sabine Grabner „ Friedrich von Amerling“, exhibition catalogue in the Viennese Belvedere on 26.03-22.07.2003; G.Probszt „ Friedrich von Amerling“, catalog of works, p.160, Vienna, 1927; General Artist´s Lexicon " by Thieme/Becker.

 Technique: oil on canvas .
 Antique gold-plated frame.

 Measurements: unframed w 222 7/8" x h 26" (58 x 66 cm ), framed 28" x 31 1/8" ( 71 x 79 cm ).